 Well – if you are able, get one!
 If not, you can use a cast iron pan on the stove for these.
 Your people will just be either eating in batches or you’ll have to hold over the cooked foods in a warm oven.
 It is much easier with more cooking space and that powerful gas-powdered heat!

-These last couple of years I’ve fully embraced the mail-order-meat phenomenon that’s been sweeping the country.
-There are a few that we order regularly from and love.
+These last few years, I’ve fully embraced the mail-order-meat phenomenon sweeping the country.
+There are a few that we regularly order from and love.

-We also got really into Snake River Farms this year.
+We got really into Snake River Farms.
 Their American Wagyu is incredible, and I wouldn’t hesitate to splurge a little and use some tender Wagyu for fajitas.
 Pick up a Wagyu Skirt Steak and thank me later.

 Recently we tried out a brand new-to-me service called Crowd Cow, and were really impressed with the quality of the meat from there.